The hydrogen isotopes have, respectively, mass numbers of one, two, and three, and therefore 1H, 2H, and 3H are their nuclear symbols.

 There are the following applications of protium such as;

-In filling balloons and dirigibles, it is a very good lifting agent.
+- In filling balloons and dirigibles, it is an outstanding lifting agent.

-These hydrogen isotopes have 1 proton and 1 neutron in its nucleus and the nucleus of hydrogen 2 is termed as deuteron.
-It is not radioactive and for hydrogen 1, its compounds are used in chemical analysis and solvents.
+These hydrogen isotopes have 1 proton and one neutron in their nucleus, and the nucleus of hydrogen two is termed as deuteron.
+Therefore, it is not radioactive, and for hydrogen 1, its compounds are used in chemical analysis and solvents.

-With molecules consisting of deuterium instead of protium, heavy water is enriched and as a coolant and a neutron moderator, it is used.
-In nuclear fusion, hydrogen 2 is also used as a fuel and as deuterium gas, it occurs naturally.
+With molecules consisting of deuterium instead of protium, heavy water is enriched, and as a coolant and a neutron moderator, it is used.
+In nuclear fusion, hydrogen two is also used as a fuel, and as deuterium gas, it occurs naturally.

 Applications of Deuterium:

 There are the following applications of deuterium such as;